greenm01/vb4x/docs/vb4x_specs.md

 ### 2\.4.1 Fighter Squadrons & Carriers

-Fighters are small ships commissioned in squadrons that freely patrol a solar system.
+Fighters are small ships commissioned in squadrons that freely patrol a system.
+They are based planetside.

-There is no limit on the number of fighter squadrons deployed in a system, and they operate independently from carriers in said system.
+There is no limit to the number of fighter squadrons deployed in a system.

+Because of their fast lightweight nature, fighters are considered to be in a crippled combat state, but withuot a reduction in attack strength (AS).

-Carriers hold up to three fighter squadrons.
-Super carriers hold up to five.
-Carriers are constructed in orbital shipyards.
+Carriers transport fighter squadrons between systems.
+Standart carriers hold up to three; super carriers hold up to five.

 ### 2\.4.2 Scouts